Social Security Disability Lawyers

 Social security advocate vs an attorney: what is the difference?

 Some applicants make the choice to work with an advocate rather than an attorney.
 An attorney, however, is better qualified to work on your behalf at a Social Security Disability hearing because an attorney possesses the training and knowledge needed to have the necessary proofs met at the time of trial.
 Medical records and depositions must be submitted properly to the administrative law judge to be admitted.
 Otherwise, the judge might not admit important information that is paramount to winning a claim.
-Even better is a Social Security Lawyers in Michigan specializing in disability appeals such as Cochran, Kroll & Associates.
+Even better is a Social Security Lawyers specializing in disability appeals such as Cochran, Kroll & Associates.

 No fee is collected unless your social security disability claim is won